-CYBERSECURITY AWARENESS ORGANIZATIONS
+CYBERSECURITY AWARENESS ORGANISATIONS

-Nearly all of the cybersecurity awareness programs described in this report rely on the coordination and leadership of designated officials, and often require cooperation between different agencies, as well as with external stakeholders in the private and non-profit sectors.
-This is why many nations have established organizations dedicated to coordinating cybersecurity awareness as an essential part of their mandate.
-These organizations can be differently structured - some are part of dedicated cybersecurity agencies operated by governments, others are housed as part of other departments, while still others exist as organizations that operate independent of a particular government.
+Nearly all the cybersecurity awareness programs described in this report rely on the coordination and leadership of designated officials, and often require cooperation between different agencies, as well as with external stakeholders in the private and non-profit sectors.
+Therefore, many nations have established organisations dedicated to coordinating cybersecurity awareness as an essential part of their mandate.
+These organisations can be structured in different ways: some are part of dedicated cybersecurity agencies operated by governments, others are housed as parts of other departments, while still others exist as organisations that operate entirely independent from their national government.

-Developing a public cybersecurity awareness requires a sustained and ongoing commitment to building and maintaining a culture of cybersecurity.
-To this end, it is helpful and important to have a dedicated organization that can coordinate a multifaceted approach to building cybersecurity awareness, evaluate the progress of respective programs, and identify gaps within public awareness that should be further addressed.
+Promoting national cybersecurity awareness requires a sustained and ongoing commitment to building and maintaining a culture of cybersecurity.
+To this end, it is helpful and important to have a dedicated organisation that take responsibility to coordinate a multifaceted approach to building cybersecurity awareness, evaluating the progress of respective programs, and identifying the gaps within public awareness that should be further addressed.
+The below examples from the Commonwealth illustrate how a few countries have organised their entities responsible for promoting cybersecurity awareness.

-Get Cyber Safe - Canada
+Canada: Get Cyber Safe

-This program is operated within the Canadian Centre for Cyber Security and serves as the primary public interface for the organization, which includes promoting cybersecurity awareness.
+This program is operated within the Canadian Centre for Cyber Security and serves as the primary public interface for the organisation, whose mandate includes promoting cybersecurity awareness.
 Get Cyber Safe maintains a website with a wealth of digital resources on how to avoid common cybersecurity threats and is also responsible with coordinating a robust set of activities and engagements during Cybersecurity Awareness Month each October.